 In June 2019 the owners suddenly announced they were terminating the least and changed the locks on the site, arriving when schoolchildren from Gospel Oak school were visiting and telling them to leave.
 They locked the gates and put the site up for sale at auction – the community was mobilised to save the nature reserve, pushing through a stalled renewal of its status as an asset of community value.
 Thanks to the efforts of the trustees and the local community the owners had to remove the site from sale.
 The strength of community feeling remains strong and we are ready to purchase the land for the community.

-Camden Community Makers made a short film about the pressures on the city farm and the nature reserve caused by the Murphy’s Yard Development.
+In 2019 Camden Community Makers made Consequences, a short film about the pressures on the city farm and the nature reserve caused by speculation surrounding Murphy’s Yard Development.